50 Signs You’re Healthy from Every Type of Doctor

 You pay attention to what you eat

-“Do you eat enough vegetables, fruits, whole grains, and dietary calcium sources, especially dairy foods?
+“Do you eat enough vegetables, fruits, whole grains, and dietary calcium sources?
 It’s my quick screening for looking at the quality of someone’s diet.
 Get enough of these foods and I can almost guarantee your diet is good.
 Why?
 Because these are the foods most people are likely to be missing.
 Only about 3 percent of the population gets enough of them.” —Ayoob

 For women: You have vaginal discharge